pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

     a + func(a * 8)[4]
     a + func('test', 8 * 2, 'another argument') / 6
     a + func[4]

-In the first, I get 'pyparsing.ParseException: Expected ')' (at char 16)', presumably because that Group hasn't been told to allow [ ] on the end.
+In the first, I get

+    pyparsing.ParseException: Expected ')' (at char 16)

+presumably because that Group hasn't been told to allow [ ] on the end.

 In the second, the arguments aren't parsed correctly, with ''test', 8 ' being the first parameter, '*' the second and ' 2, 'another argument'' the third.
 In this case, it seems that I will also need PyParsing to handle argument seperation by comma and split the arguments as well :/